You can listen to the audio version of this article.

 There are many personal qualities that are expected from an LSC, but here are some of them that one should possess in order to carry out the role more effectively:

-- To be an effective LSC you should possess a genuine sense of caring and understanding towards learners who have special needs.
+- As an LSC you should possess a genuine sense of caring and understanding towards learners who have special needs.

-- Classrooms where learners have SEN can be quite unpredictable so an LSA must be able to cope with it on most occasions and with a sense of urgency.
+- Classrooms, where learners have SEN, can be quite unpredictable so an LSC must be able to cope with it on most occasions and with a sense of urgency.

 - Although LSCs are working under the guidance of the teacher, there would be several instances when the LSC would be expected to work on their own initiative.